NLnetLabs/rotonda/README.md

 All data structures come with a trade-off between space and time, and Rotonda is no exception.
-Rotonda therefore offers units that perform the same task, but with different performance characteristics, so that users can optimize for their needs, be it a high-volume, low latency installation or a small installation in a constraint environment.
+Rotonda therefore offers units that perform the same task, but with different performance characteristics, so that you can optimize for your needs, be it a high-volume, low latency installation or a small installation in a constraint environment.
 None of this requires patching the Rotonda source, it's all configurable with a nimble `Roto` script.